Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-Usually overlooked in favour of its more famous neighbours Kyoto and Osaka, people who do visit Nara usually come to see just the attractions around Nara Park – including its famous deer.
-But there is so much more to see and do in Japan’s ancient capital.
+Usually overlooked in favour of its more famous neighbours Kyoto and Osaka, people who visit Nara typically see just the attractions around Nara Park – including its famous deer.
+But there is much more to see and do in Japan’s ancient capital.
 From the oldest wooden temples in the world to hiking trails through sacred primaeval forests, our one- to three-day itinerary is designed for those who want to experience the lesser-known wonders of beautiful Nara.

 Download your Sustainable Travel Checklist and show the world you care